 - Measuring performance in a way that feels more painful (dollars) means investors run the risk of making emotional decisions.

-There is now a better way to quantify risk and have a positive impact on our behavior.
-We use a financial technology tool called Riskalyze that has been developed to help frame our tolerance for risk in a unique way.
-Here is how it works:
+Now, there is a better way to quantify risk and have a positive impact on our behavior.
+We use a financial technology tool called Riskalyze that has been developed to help frame investor risk tolerance, measuring risk in a unique way.

 - They are then asked if they are willing to trade a little more protection for the sake of higher returns.